-Time spent in our tranquil woodland environment helps develop greater connection with nature and yourself
+Time spent in our tranquil woodland environment helps develop greater connection with nature, soothing body and soul

 “Time spent in nature is the most cost-effective and powerful way to counteract the burnout that we feel when we sit I from of a computer all day” Richard Louv

 There is no WiFi in our woodland but you’ll probably find a better connection!

 Our mindfulness in woodland sessions are run to help people cultivate nature connection skills, to foster deeper connection with the natural world, to benefit their wellbeing.

 Our sessions are designed to deliver experiences of mindful moments in nature through use of the five senses, in ways that are gentle, supportive and fun.